doocs/leetcode/solution/2300-2399/2326.Spiral Matrix IV/README_EN.md

 ### Solution 1: Simulation

-We define a two-dimensional array $\text{ans}$ to store the elements in the linked list, initially all filled with $-1$.
+We define a two-dimensional array $\textit{ans}$ to store the elements in the linked list, initially all filled with $-1$.
 We define three variables $i, j, k$, representing the current row, column, and direction respectively.
-We define an array $\text{dirs}$ to represent the offsets of the four directions.
+We define an array $\textit{dirs}$ to represent the offsets of the four directions.

 Then we start traversing the linked list.
-Each time we traverse a node, we fill the current node's value into $\text{ans}[i][j]$, then update the linked list pointer.
+Each time we traverse a node, we fill the current node's value into $\textit{ans}[i][j]$, then update the linked list pointer.
 If the linked list is empty, it means all elements have been filled and we exit the loop.

 Otherwise, we need to find the position of the next element.
 We can calculate the next position $(x, y)$ through the current position $(i, j)$ and the current direction $k$.
-If $(x, y)$ is within the range of the matrix, and $\text{ans}[x][y]$ is $-1$, it means $(x, y)$ has not been filled yet, so we take $(x, y)$ as the next position.
+If $(x, y)$ is within the range of the matrix, and $\textit{ans}[x][y]$ is $-1$, it means $(x, y)$ has not been filled yet, so we take $(x, y)$ as the next position.
 Otherwise, we need to change the direction.

 After traversing the linked list, we get a spiral matrix and return it.